sekgobela-kevin/pemap/README.md

-# pimap
+# pemap
-Pimap is simple python library for associating ordinary python object with value.
+Pemap is simple python library for associating ordinary python object with value.
 Value for object helps in performing most operations on object and getting more information on it.